SModelS/smodels/docs/manual/source/SMSDefinitions.rst

    :width: 40%
    :align: center

-   Illustration of the basic elements of an SMS graph: root node, SM and BSM nodes, edges and node indices.
+   Illustration of the elements of an SMS graph: root node, SM and BSM nodes, edges and node indices.

 SModelS works under the inherent assumption that, for collider purposes,